|

 Ford motor plant, components ready for assembly |

-post-WW2 housing boom again swelled settlement of the suburban city-region.
-By then Hubert and Alys were reaching the end of their time on Grange Road, but they had managed to stay put on their remote hillside for nearly an entire lifetime.
-Savage apparently suffered the loss of most of his architectural practice in the immediate post-war doldrums.
-In the end they too must have adopted the car in order to access their paradisial enclave conveniently, a minor relic of which
+post-WW2 housing boom once again swelled settlement of the suburban city-region.
+By then Hubert was nearing the end of his time on Grange Road, but the couple had managed to stay put on their picturesque hillside for nearly their whole lifetime.
+Savage apparently suffered the loss of much of his architectural practice in the immediate post-war doldrums, having to work for some time outside his field.
+In the end too, they must have adopted the car in order to access their paradisical enclave conveniently, a minor relic of which

-is a letter from Hubert Savage complaining to Saanich Council that the road was
+is a letter from Hubert Savage complaining to Saanich Council that Grange Road was

 becoming impassable due to potholes (a byproduct of the car)!